alexanderfloh/feedbock/README.md

 Feedbock Readme

-Jenkins hostname, job url and xml api are configurable via properties in 'application.conf'

 ========

+Jenkins hostname, job url, xml api and whether polling should be enabled are configurable via properties in `application.conf`.

+In dev mode, a default user `admin`/`default` is automatically created.